zhong0/2019_ICT_chat_a_moment/README.md

   >* pip install requests, ckip-segamentor, pandas, pymongo, xlrd

 * ### face detection
   >Build a new docker container.
 The repository with the tag of the image is tensorflow/tensorflow:1.5.0-py3.
 The host port was set as 7072, which was available to let external network connect, and the container port was 8082.
-Then, we mount the faceEmotionDockere dictionary to the Docker container, and moved the Emotion-detection-master to the Docker container.
+Then, we mount the faceEmotionDockere dictionary to the docker container, and moved the Emotion-detection-master to the Docker container.
 It's also necessary to install the related packages.

   >Command：docker run -d -v ~/faceEmotionDocker:/notebooks/faceEmoOnD -p 7072:8082 --name testTensorflow tensorflow/tensorflow:1.5.0-py3